gfzriesgos/wps-pipeline-notebook/README.md

 jupyter notebook
 ```

-## Known issues

-The deus process doesn't work at the moment with the inputs from
-the other services.
-This has two reasons:
-- First the names in the assetmaster and modelprop outputs for
-  the taxonomies doesn't match.
-This is more a problem with those
-  services.
-- Second deus seems to have a problem with the given shakemap
-  from the notebook.
-We must spend more time to look up what
-  the reason for this behaviour is.

 ## Where does the code comes from?

 This repository strongly reuses code that was used in the libraries of the wps services themselves